Empusa: Life of Apollonius

 By the Late Antiquity in Greece, this became a category of beings, designated as empusai (Lat. empusae) in the plural.
 It came to be believed that the spectre preyed on young men for seduction and for food.

 According to the 1st-century Life of Apollonius of Tyana, the empousa is a phantom (phasma) that took on the appearance of an attractive woman and seduced a young philosophy student in order eventually to devour him.
 In a different passage of the same work, when Apollonius was journeying from Persia to India, he encountered an empousa, hurling insults at it, coaxing his fellow travellers to join him, whereby it ran and hid, uttering high-pitched screams.

 An empousa was also known to others as lamia or mormolyke.
-This empousa confessed it was fattening up the student she targeted to feed on him, and that she especially craved young men for the freshness and purity of their blood, prompting an interpretation as blood-sucking vampire by Smith's Dictionary of Greek and Roman Biography and Mythology (1849).
+This empousa confessed it was fattening up the student she targeted so that she could better feed on him, and that she especially craved young men for the freshness and purity of their blood, prompting an interpretation as blood-sucking vampire by Smith's Dictionary of Greek and Roman Biography and Mythology (1849).
 (Note: The "Apollonius of Tyana" article from the DGRBM′s 1877 edition also wrote that it was a "vampire", but in the 1880 edition the article renamed "Apollonius Tyanaeus" has "purposely omitted wonders".)